Membership in the Questioned Documents Section

 While serving as an Associate Member, the applicant must:

-- Register and attend a minimum of two (2) annual meetings of the Questioned Documents Section of the AAFS.
-The meeting at which the title of Associate Member was conferred, if attended, may be counted; however, the meeting at which the title of Member is being considered shall not be counted; and
+2. Register and attend a minimum of two (2) annual conferences of the Questioned Documents Section of the AAFS.
+The conference at which the title of Associate Member was conferred, if attended, may be counted; however, the conference at which the title of Member is being considered shall not be counted; and

-- Present at least one (1) technical paper or participate in the scientific program of the Questioned Documents Section.
-Participation may include serving as a moderator or panelist at an AAFS annual meeting, publication in the Journal of Forensic Sciences, or participation on a working committee within the Questioned Documents Section.
+3. Present at least one (1) technical paper or participate in the scientific program of the Questioned Documents Section.
+Participation may include serving as a moderator or panelist at an AAFS annual conference, publication in the Journal of Forensic Sciences, or participation on a working committee within the Questioned Documents Section.

 References not required.